 Yes you can!
 The A2 CofC is included in all GVC courses and is also available on its own as a one day course.
-The A2 Certificate of Competence (A2 CofC) is a new certification that will be required to operate in Open Category A2 under the new EASA system.
-In the UK, it will also be required to operate under the A1 Transitional category.
+The A2 Certificate of Competence (A2 CofC) is a new certification that is required to operate in Open Category A2 under the new UK drone regulations.
+In the UK, it is also required to operate under the A1 Transitional category.
 For more details on the categories, please see the EASA blog in FAQ 3.
 We can now offer the A2 CofC, both to new pilots and as a conversion course for those who already hold existing certifications.
 Our A2 CofC course actually goes above and beyond the official A2 CofC requirements.
 The reason for this is that we have written our A2 COfC course to form day 1 of the GVC Course.
 That way, if you ever need to upgrade your certification to GVC, all you have to do is attend day 2 of the GVC training and carry out your practical flight test.
 You will pay the difference between the current price of the full GVC course and what you paid for your A2 CofC.

 5. I have a current PfCO, how do I convert over to the new Operational Authorisation?